Sam Hartman: Professional career

-Hartman signed with the Washington Commanders as an undrafted free agent in 2024.
-He was also selected by the Birmingham Stallions in the ninth round of the 2024 UFL draft in July.
+Hartman went undrafted in the 2024 NFL Draft and then signed with the Washington Commanders as an undrafted free agent the day after the draft ended on April 28, 2024 with $245,000 guaranteed.
+He was also selected by the Birmingham Stallions in the ninth round of the 2024 UFL draft later that July.
 Hartman was waived by the Commanders on August 27, 2024, and joined their practice squad the following day.
 Hartman was promoted to the active roster on September 7, following an injury to backup Marcus Mariota.
 He was released from the active roster on October 11, signing with the practice squad the following day.

 On January 28, 2025, Hartman signed a reserve/future contract with the Commanders.
+He started the team's first preseason game against the New England Patriots on August 8th.
 He was waived on August 26, 2025, and signed with their practice squad the following day.
+Hartman was promoted to the active roster on December 24, 2025.

+Hartman was released on August 30, 2026, and re-signed to their practice squad the following day.

+The Ottawa Redblacks of the Canadian Football League added Hartman to their negotiation list on August 31, 2026.